y330/FragmentQR/README.md

 ## Getting started

 To get started, first familiarize yourself with the keyboard shortcuts.
+After selecting any text,
 - ```Ctrl/⌘ + ⇧ + L```: copy the text fragment to your clipboard when selecting text
 - ```Ctrl/⌘ + Q```: Open the extension popup
 - ```📋``` button to paste the text fragment link into the popup

 Now that you know the shortcuts, try selecting the ```boring text right here on your screen```, and then use the keyboard shortcut to copy a text fragment and paste the link in a new tab.

-If  your on a supported browser, you will see the now not so boring text highlighted in yellow.
+If  your on a supported browser, you will see the text highlighted in yellow.

 Same thing goes for mobile, but just open the popup and do the shortcut to paste the url to generate a QR code.